Gurubase/gurubase/README.md

 ## Frequently Asked Questions

 ### What is Gurubase?
-Gurubase is an open-source RAG (Retrieval Augmented Generation) system that creates AI-powered Q&A assistants.
-It processes various data sources like documentation, videos, and code repositories to provide context-aware answers.
+Gurubase is an open-source RAG system that creates AI-powered Q&A assistants ("Gurus").
+It processes various data sources like web pages, videos, PDFs, and GitHub code repositories to provide context-aware answers.

 ### How does Gurubase work?
 Gurubase uses a modern RAG architecture: